-The Project comprises of the construction of a flyover on pillaors in the middile and Service roads on the existing roads.
+The Project comprises of the construction of a flyover on pillars in the middle with 10 metre in two lines and crash barriers on both sides with a width of 0.45 metre, and Service roads in the ground (7.5 meter width) on both sides of the existing road.
 Initial challenge is to demolish some portions of the existing buildings and other properties for the same.
 The land acquisition is the responsibility of the special Thahasildar KIIFB, and the construction activities are under the Roads and Bridges Development Corporation of Kerala.
 The works will take place after the acquisition is completed.
 After the acquisition the required portions of the buildings on both sides are to be demolished/ cut in to the required space, and then carry the road widening works.
 Care must be given in all these phases and transportation alternatives must be sought in and managed promptly to avoid difficulties of the travellers.